Wales will 'go toe to toe' at World Cup - Page

 Last updated on .From the section Wales

-Wales manager Robert Page says his side will "go toe to toe with anybody" at the 2022 World Cup.
+Wales will "go toe to toe with anybody" at the 2022 World Cup, having built belief from their performances at Euro 2016 and 2020, says manager Rob Page.

 Wales will join England, USA and Iran in Group B in Qatar after Sunday's play-off final victory over Ukraine.

-Page says Wales will begin the World Cup with belief having reached the Euro 2016 semi-finals and progressed from a difficult group at Euro 2020.
+They reached the Euro 2016 semi-finals and progressed to the knockout stages from a difficult group at Euro 2020.

-"We will go there with the confidence we have had going into any game," Page said.
+"We go with the confidence we have had going into any game," said Page, with the World Cup starting in November.

 "We have played against the USA.
 We know they are a really strong outfit.